TomasHubelbauer/osm-raster-map/README.md

 # Seznam Maps

-This project demonstrates the use of raster tiles from a publically reachable, unauthenticated Mapy.cz tile server.
+This project demonstrates the use of raster tiles from a publicly reachable, unauthenticated Mapy.cz tile server.

 I've built it for fun and as a detour from trying to figure out a frustrating problem with vector tiles from a different source.

 I generally believe raster tiles are inferior to vector tiles, but boy, are they easier to work with!

+- Display a circle at the current location (initially the map center but it stays put with map panning and zooming) with accuracy radius
 - Add support for placing points by GPS coordinates (pixels to GPS calculation)
-- Persist map configuration (longitude, latitude, zoom) after each change to restore where left off
+- Persist map configuration (longitude, latitude, zoom) after each change to restore where left off (Possibly combine this with refactoring the map code to a class `Map` with events like onTileLoad, onTileRender etc.)
 - Implement double left/right click to zoom in/out
-- Use `OffscreenCanvas` in the tile cache when supported
-- Add support for finger stretching on the phone
-- Reuse the OSM GPS to tile indices algorithm without rounding to be able to show a circle at the found position within the tile (the fractional parts) with a radius based on the accuracy level
+- Implement pinch to zoom
-- Improve the cache so it evicts the least hit tile in favor or a new tile to persist
+- Improve the local storage cache so it evicts the least hit tile in favor or a new tile to persist
-- Improve zooming by zooming around the center tile not the anchor tile Do this by changing `gpsX` and `gpxY` to be just offsets within the tile not the world.
-  So they would have a range of 0 to 256.
-The `x` and `y` tile coordinates are the center of the map tile one's.
-  Each time the map moves, the new center of the map tile gets promoted and these adjusted to match.
-  The calculations that derive the top-left tile need to be adjusted accordingly as well.
-  Some of the calculations will be simplified with `gpsX` and `gpxY` having range 0-256 (tho we still need the modulo so probably not after all I guess).
-  This will also preserve the view as the window gets resized (center stays center).
+- Use a service worker for caching the commonly hit tiles by using a logic which eventually evicts tiles with low hits
+- Consider using the OSM tile server or adding an option to switch to it or hosting my own rendered tiles hosted somewhere free
-- Try to improve the loading algorithm so that it loads from the center out (Like Cinema4D when rendering)
+- Try to improve the loading algorithm so that it loads from the center out like Cinema4D bucket rendering (this may not be worth it)
-- Create another demo which uses positioned `img` tags instead of `canvas` (Use `canvas` only for drawing)
+- Refactor the map logic to a `Map` class with events for tile load (checker board) and tile render and provide multiple renderers: the current canvas based one (tiles and POIs rendered on canvas) and an image based one (tiles and POIs CSS placed) (Consider making it so that the renderer may opt into loading the tiles itself so the `img` based on could use checker board background image and let the `img` elements load the tiles)
+- Use `OffscreenCanvas` in the tile cache if supported (right now only Chrome)